hihihioli/twidilers/readme.md

 # Bugs
 ## User accounts
 * Login/signup pages can be accessed while logged in
-* settings pages can be accessed while logged out
+* settings pages throws an error while logged out (should throw a 403)
 * user accounts can be created with the same username as a deleted account
+* It throws an error when trying to submit a user profile image
-* You can't upload a profile picture (it throws an error)
+* You can't delete your account
+* user account names are case sensative

 # New feature wishlist
 ## Profile page